 What are the ingredients in Natural Anti Aromatase Support?

-¤ This supplement has a number of scientifically-supported, active ingredients with well-established benefits:
+This formulation has a number of scientifically-supported, active ingredients with well-established properties:

 |Daily dose : 4 tablets